 Day 1: Downtown Walking Tour and Ayasofya

 - Start your day with a large Turkish breakfast, either at your hotel or in the town center (“Meydan” in Turkish).
-Make sure to try the kuymak, a cheesy fondue-like food for your bread.
+Make sure to try the kuymak, a cheesy fondue-like food.
 Trabzon bread, butter and cheese are especially good, as is the crisp, clear water you can drink straight from the tap!

 - After breakfast, take a walk around the compact town center to get a feel for the city’s rhythm.
 Stroll down pedestrian-friendly Uzun Sokak (long street), check out the Trabzon Museum (housed in an old mansion) and swing by tiny St. Anna’s church (Ayvasıl Kilisesi).
-Finish at Zagnos Valley Park for a quiet break from the busy streets.
+Finish at Zağnos Valley Park for a quiet break from the busy streets.
 This park is home to Trabzon’s newest attraction, the innovative aquarium located in a tunnel connecting the Zağnos and Tabakhane valleys.

-- Catch a dolmuş (shared taxi van) from nearby Kahmaranmaraş Street to the Fatih area to visit the Ayasofya.
+- Catch a dolmuş (shared taxi van) from nearby Kahmaranmaraş Street or walk 2 kilometers west to visit the Ayasofya.
 Originally a church, this symbol of the city has been used for various purposes and is now a mosque.
-Some nice frescoes remain, which can be seen from the western foyer and inside visitors’ area.
+Some nice frescoes remain, which can be seen on the western foyer and inside walls.

-- Check out the copper and silver crafts made in the bazaar area known as “Bedestan.”
-Trabzon silver jewelry (bracelets and necklaces) make nice lightweight gifts.
+- Shoppers should check out the copper and silver crafts around the bazaar area known as “Bedestan.”
+Traditional Trabzon silver bracelets, necklaces and pendants make nice lightweight gifts.

 - For dinner, enjoy an outstanding Turkish-style pizza at Merkez Pide or a fresh fish dinner at Cemil Usta (I highly recommend the fish soup!).

-- Sumela is the “must see” attraction of the region.
-A Byzantine-era monastery, it clings impossibly to a cliffside in a beautiful green valley about 45 minutes outside Trabzon.
+- Sümela is the “must-see” attraction of the region.
+A Byzantine-era monastery, it clings impossibly to a cliffside in a forested valley about 45 minutes outside Trabzon.
 The approach road is special as it winds along a rushing mountain stream through a national park.
 Keep an eye out for old humpback-arch stone bridges.

-- Tip: The best viewpoint is about halfway up the narrow road beyond the main parking area.
-The steep one-lane road passes a waterfall and climbs through the forest before turning right and leveling out.
-There is a nice open lookout across the entire valley.
+- Tip: The best viewpoint is just after the steep one-lane road levels out after passing a waterfall and turning right.
+Ask the driver to stop at this open lookout across the valley.
 The best photo spot for the monastery itself is from behind the small chapel located just before the monastery entrance.

 - Return from the top of the pass to the hamlet of Hamsiköy, famous for its unique sweet rice dish known as “sütlaç”.
 Enjoy tea while you sample this local specialty.
 The area was once five smaller villages (“hamse” means five in Arabic).
 You can certainly try the sütlaç in Trabzon, but this dramatic mountainside setting makes a more memorable experience.